rstudio/keras3/docs/dev/reference/layer_multi_head_attention.md

 - sliding_window:

   Optional positive integer.
-If set, each query position attends only to key positions within `sliding_window - 1` of itself.
-This combines with `use_causal_mask = TRUE` to provide causal sliding-window attention.
+If set, each query position attends only to key positions within `sliding_window - 1` of itself, forming a symmetric band.
+This combines with `use_causal_mask = TRUE` to provide the causal sliding window used by Mistral, Llama 3 long-context, and Phi-3.
 Defaults to `NULL`, which uses full attention.

 - flash_attention: